Category: Ransomware

 • Make Sure Your Company Has an Emergency Response Plan in Place

 It may be impossible to prevent every single cyberattack on your company but having an emergency response plan will help to minimize the damage when a breach inevitably occurs.
-Cybersecurity awareness month tips include ensuring everyone knows what steps and precautions they should take if something terrible happens, and ensure those steps align with industry best practices.
+Cybersecurity awareness month with IT security for small business tips include ensuring everyone knows what steps and precautions they should take if something terrible happens, and ensure those steps align with industry best practices.
 For example: if an employee receives an email asking them to click on a link or download an attachment, they should never do either unless they can verify that the request is legitimate.

 • Use a VPN

-Encourage your employees to use a Virtual Private Network (VPN) for secure remote access.
+Encourage your employees to use a Virtual Private Network (VPN) for secure remote access to enhance security measures in the workplace.
 VPNs encrypt internet traffic, making it difficult for cybercriminals to intercept sensitive information.
 This is especially important when employees work from home or access the company network through public Wi-Fi.
 Implementing VPN usage alongside strong password management practices can significantly reduce risks.
 Combined with phishing awareness training and BYOD (Bring Your Own Device) security policies, a VPN adds an extra layer of protection.
 Integrate it as part of your organization’s cloud security best practices to safeguard your data, no matter where your team is working.
 Promoting a BYOD security approach also ensures that personal devices accessing the network follow the same security protocols.

 Final Words